JShi12/Image_segmentation_Unet/ReadMe.txt

 # Image Segmentation with U-Net
-This is my codes for assignment project on Image Segmentation with U-Net for the Coursera Deep Learning Specification
+This is my codes for assignment project on Image Segmentation with U-Net for the Coursera Deep Learning Specification Original codes from Coursera.